 The first stage in these unstructured data scenarios is to identify the overall scope of the incident – what data was accessed and must be searched for potentially sensitive data.
 In this phase, in-house attorneys and/or outside counsel typically work with data experts to determine what the threat actors accessed and what types of information is in that data.

 Define Personal Information (PI)

 Before beginning the cyber review, the team must understand what they are looking for.
 This means defining both the trigger for capture, and what must be captured in the presence of that trigger.
 Counsel has multiple considerations when delineating what qualifies as PI within this data: which laws and regulations apply to the organization and the individuals’ PI; what needs to be extracted versus what can be identified with a yes/no flag, and what will need to be communicated in the notification letter.
-For instance:

 Determine which documents could contain PI

 Once counsel defines PI for the exposed data set, they should work with their client and outside providers to decide which documents within the data are likely to contain PI.
 To make this determination, counsel must understand the typical types of content included in each of the exposed locations.
 A data processing provider can run searches across the text and metadata, like using the search terms “social security number” or expressions like ###-##-#### to get a view into the content.
 Counsel should also analyze the file names and file types of non-text documents to determine whether they are likely to hold PI.
 These steps refine the review population and help the team create a timeline and budget for the eyes-on review.

 Review the documents to find and record PI